OpenTechStrategies/torque/DESIGN.md

 "City" field) if they have proper permissions.

-Because the original proposal data is inhaled from an on-disk spreadsheet at startup time and lives in an in-memory data structure, edits are persisted "off to the side" as overlays over that original data.
+Because the original proposal data is inhaled from an on-disk collection at startup time and lives in an in-memory data structure, edits are persisted "off to the side" as overlays over that original data.
 The overlay information is then consulted for updates when proposal data is loaded.